 What Is Happening Right Now?

 Now we have the start of a comfortable, secure community, on a quiet, sandy, beach road.
 Our “Beach Road” has been widened and reinforced for all-season use.
 A beachfront Bed & Breakfast is complete and in operation at the beach community’s north.
-A half mile to the south a former Christian mission center is now being transformed into an eclectic beach resort and restaurant.
+A half mile to the south a former Christian Mission center is now being transformed into an eclectic beach resort and restaurant.
 Between them are a collection of 10-acre, 3-acre and 14-acre beach lots ~ some are privately owned, others are for sale.
-A private beach home sits to the south of the old mission center.
+A private beach home with acreage sits to the south of the newly renovated resort.
 Further south is 490 acres of wild land, then 948 more acres of wild land.
-Then comes a 1,750-acre section, with ten, 1-acre beach lots and a private canal to their rear two beach villas on a 1/2 km manicured swimming beach.
+Then comes a 1,750-acre section, with ten, 1-acre beach lots and a private canal to their rear, and two beach villas on a 1/2 km manicured swimming beach.
 Beyond that is the private airstrip and the proposed enterprise zone ~ amidst miles of pristine beach, vast open savanna and primordial mountain forest.

 The paving of the Coastal Road is now underway.
-One major bridge is already finished and the project is scheduled for completion in 2020.
+One major bridge is already finished, numerous others are underway, the road is widened and re-aligned, and the project is scheduled for completion in 2023.
 This area – the closest destination-resort location to Belize’s international airport – will soon be much easier to reach.
 Once this road is paved, property values here will be much higher, and this will be Belize’s new tourist haven.

 Nearby Gales Point Village is a remote Creole fishing and subsistence-farming village on a narrow peninsula, jutting into the exotically beautiful Southern Lagoon.
 Directly south of Gales Point peninsula is a smaller peninsula, Hennings Point, with a private compound of 4 waterfront homes with docks, plus several buildable acres, all with stunning views.
 All have direct Caribbean boat access.
 Most days it is so quiet here that the only boats I see when I sit on my Hennings Point dock, is a fisherman in a canoe or hand-made sail boat, throwing a net in the early morning.
 From the the ocean beach, you might see us in a fishing boat a mile offshore, catching the big tarpon.